-For individuals and families at risk of being displaced or forced to leave their homes due to COVID-19 employment loss, Residential Assistance for Families in Transition (RAFT), Emergency Rent and Mortgage Assistance (ERMA), or Emergency Rental Assistance Program (ERAP) may be the solution.
+For individuals and families at risk of being displaced or forced to leave their homes due to COVID-19 employment loss, Residential Assistance for Families in Transition (RAFT) or Emergency Rental Assistance Program (ERAP) may be the solution.

 These programs provide financial assistance that can be used to help keep their housing, obtain new housing, pay their mortgage, or otherwise avoid becoming homeless regardless of source of income, lack of income, citizenship, or immigration status.